alxdavids/ourbbg/content/post/ipswich.md

 ## A disastrous start

-The game itself was watched by a very lowly 21000 people.
-(Remember the days where such crowds were small!).
 Sitting in the ground with my Dad, I was full of optimism for a new start that was seemingly not matched by the rest of the city.
 The Nigel Clough era never really worked for me, and so (even) Steve McClaren was a breath of fresh air.
 But for this game, it was Darren Wassall in charge (the head of the youth team).
 McClaren was in the stadium but hadn't signed the contract in time to have the honour of leading the team out yet.

-The team set up looks a bit laughable now with everything that has come and gone.
-A midfield two of Bryson and Hughes was always going to be far too open.
-Conor Sammon and Ben Davies should never have been on the pitch in the first place.
+With everything that has come and gone since, the initial set up looks a bit laughable now.
+A midfield two of Bryson and Hughes was always going to be far too open; any fool with retrospective vision could have told you that!
+Not to mention the fact that Conor Sammon and Ben Davies should never have been on the pitch in the first place.
 Chris Martin in a front two?
 Please.

 ![Starting lineup](https://ourbaseballground.com/images/ipswich/start.png)